meganz/sdk/examples/wp8/README.md

 - Logout of the user account.

-How to run the Demo using Microsoft Visual Studio.
-Steps:
+## How to build and run the project:

+To build and run the project, follow this steps:

-1.- Download or clone the whole SDK
+1. Download or clone the whole SDK

-2.- Download the `3rdparty.zip` file
+2. Download the prebuild third party dependencies from this link: https://mega.co.nz/#!ttF3hZxT!ulGWt8C-1PCs39mmNBUIepNrWVeHWJ#JdjUBMSKqf-BM

-3.- Unzip in the directory `sdk/bindings/wp8`
+3. Uncompress in the directory `sdk/bindings/wp8`

-4.- Go to `sdk/examples/wp8/MegaApp` and open `MegaApp.sln`
+4. Go to `sdk/examples/wp8/MegaApp` and open `MegaApp.sln`

-5.- Set the `MegaApp` project as init or main project
+5. Make sure the `MegaApp` project is selected as init or main project

-6.- Build and run the application
+6. Build and run the application

+If you want to build the third party dependencies by yourself, you can download from this link: https://mega.co.nz/#!tsl3WDja!lm0ZkK6eeQhzlGb_AoLmfNzPKzRHpr_ulijUTTddYwM